Practical and Scalable Hamiltonian Monte Carlo Without the Metropolis Test: Automatic Tuning Scheme

-\paragraph{Momentum decoherence scale} A final hyperparameter of unadjusted HMC is the number of steps between momentum refreshes, and for unadjusted LMC, the amount of noise in each partial refresh.
+The second hyperparameter of unadjusted HMC is the number of steps between momentum refreshes, and for unadjusted LMC, the amount of noise in each partial refresh.
 Both can be understood in terms of a single hyperparameter, the \emph{momentum decoherence length} $L$.
 For HMC, $L$ is simply the number of steps in a trajectory times the step size, since this is precisely the length along the trajectory after which momentum completely decoheres.
-For LMC, $L$ is given in section \ref{sec:setup}.
+For LMC, $L$ is given in Section \ref{sec:setup}.
 In either case, we select $L$ based on the autocorrelation length of the the chain, as in \citep{robnik_microcanonical_2024, robnik_metropolis_2025}.

-\paragraph{Demonstration of bias control} In Figure \ref{fig: funnel} we show the posterior density for the funnel problem, obtained by the unadjusted MCLMC algorithm.
-We require asymptotic bias of $1\%$ and use Theorem \eqref{theorem} to get the corresponding $\mathrm{EEVPD} = \varphi(0.01) = 4 \times 10^{-6}$.
-We use dual averaging from \citep{NUTS} to determine the MCLMC step size, targeting this $\mathrm{EEVPD}$.
-The posterior is practically indistinguishable from a very long NUTS chain, showing that the discretization error is very small, as desired.
+Finally, we do a short prerun to find a diagonal preconditioning matrix, as in \citep{robnik_microcanonical_2024}.
+We find that the preconditioning matrix converges much faster with the unadjusted methods and therefore recommend using them for preconditioning, even when adjusted methods are later used for sampling.
+This is because the bias in the preconditioner is acceptable even if one desires asymptotically unbiased samples.